-If you attend a high school that ranks its students, the official transcript you submit should include information about your rank.
+If you attend a high school that ranks its students, the transcript you submit should include information about your rank.

 - Format for reporting rank: Rank should be indicated as your numerical position out of the total number of students in your class.
 For example, if you hold the #5 position in your class of 130, your transcript should show your rank as 5/130.
-In some cases a student submits an official transcript without including his or her rank.
+In some cases a student submits a transcript without including his or her rank.
 In such cases, the Office of Admissions will accept a letter from a school official (a counselor, for example) that indicates the school does not rank its students or a statement from the high school showing the applicant's class rank and class size.

 - Which semester?
 Applicants should submit transcripts showing rank for the latest available semester by the application deadline.
 In most cases, students who apply for the summer or fall semester while they are enrolled in high school should submit transcripts showing rank at least through their sixth semester, or the end of the junior year.
 Students who apply for admission after graduating from high school generally submit their final high school transcript showing graduation and rank at the time of graduation.

 - Non-ranking schools: If your high school does not rank class members, include with your transcript a statement from your school about its policy, a copy of your school’s profile, and a GPA or grade distribution.

 Applicants for freshman admission must meet certain high school coursework requirements.
-The official transcript provides only some of that information.
+The transcript provides only some of that information.

 Transcripts for Home-Schooled Students

-Freshman applicants who were home schooled during high school must submit official transcripts of their high school coursework.
+Freshman applicants who were home schooled during high school must submit transcripts of their high school coursework.